The Ides of Matt:

 “Instead of celebrating the solstice, we could celebrate the First Night.
 The First Night of…” But he was smart enough not to say the next thought aloud.

 Copyright © 2020 by M.L.
 Buchman (all rights reserved)

 Published by Buchman Bookworks, Inc.

-You can buy it here if you want to own it:
+You can buy it here if you want to own it (also in audio):